2rachy/adventure_game/README.md

 >ionic emulate ios (or android*)

 <code>
-*If on windows and ionic platform add android (etc) doesn't work.
-Try replacing the word ionic with cordova and repeat steps 3-4.
+*If on windows and 'ionic platform add android' (etc) doesn't work.
+Try replacing the word ionic with cordova and repeat steps 3-5.
 </code>

 If you have any problems with this I suggest looking at the documentation for ionic at: http://ionicframework.com/getting-started/